How to Fix Detergent not dispensing on GE GFW650SSNWW (Front Load)

 How Much Does This Repair Cost?

-DIY replacement parts for this repair — such as a new dispenser drawer or actuator — typically cost between $15 and $60.
-A professional service call for the same fix usually runs $150 to $300, including labor.
+The cost for DIY replacement parts for this repair — like a new dispenser drawer or actuator — usually falls between $15 and $60.
+A professional service call for the same fix typically ranges from $150 to $300, including labor.
 By tackling this repair yourself, you can save over $100 while getting your GE GFW650SSNWW back up and running quickly.

 Frequently Asked Questions